ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 clients are provided with manifests that allow them to adjust the bitrate and quality of media segments based on available network capacity.
+For such applications, the most straightforward way to keep within the throughput advice is to communicate the advised limit to the sending peer, so that the peer can adapt its sending behavior.

+Alternatively, when such direct rate adaptation by the sending peer is not available, a receiver might control the release of the flow control credit (see
+{{Section 4 of QUIC}}) to indirectly constrain the peer's sending rate.
+By doing so, the receiver can keep the peer's sustained sending rate within the advised limit and reduce the likelihood of triggering network enforcement using congestion signals.
+This approach may reduce average throughput, but for background bulk transfers such as software updates, the overall completion time can be less important than retaining the ability to promptly exchange foreground information using brief high-rate transmissions.

 # Conventions and Definitions